Mia Morgan, Ed.D., M.L.S.

 I am not going to lie, creating and maintaining a classroom website requires a monumental amount of work.

-Last year, I created a library site using Google Sites.
+In the spring of 2017, I created a library website using Google Sites.
 I spent hours, many, many hours, working on the structure and layout of the site.
 I spent many more hours filling the site with content.
-Over the last year, I have used that site daily with all of my K-4 students.
-While I spent many hours building the site, and even more time maintaining and updating the site, ultimately it has paid off in my teaching.
+Over the next year, I used that site daily with all of my K-4 students.
+While I spent many hours building the site, and even more time maintaining and updating the site, ultimately it paid off in my teaching.
 Having a well organized and up-to-date website means that my lessons run smoothly and I can focus on teaching my students a process for using technology and doing research that begins with knowing where to begin.
 For my students, they begin on the library website.

 Again, I will not lie.
-I have spent as many hours recreating my site in WordPress as I initially spent building in Google Sites.
-Not only did I need to develop a solid structure and layout, I also needed to recreate all of my links and reload all of my images.
-I am taking care to make sure all of my images and media have alt tags so the site will be ADA compliant.
+I spent as many hours recreating my site in WordPress, and then in ‘New’ Google Sites as I initially spent building in Classic Google Sites.
+Not only did I need to develop a solid structure and layout, I also needed to recreate all of my links and reload all of my images, for a third time.
+I also took care to make sure all of my images and media had alt tags so the site would be ADA compliant.
+Now that the structure is solid it does not take me long to update.
+I change and edit links once per month and that seems to work out well for my lessons.

 The difference this time around is that I know how important the website is for my teaching.
 The effort it takes to build and maintain a classroom website is well worth it knowing it will be useful to me and my students.
 Should *you* create a classroom website?
 Absolutely.
 In the end your effort will pay off, but go in knowing that you will invest many weekend and evening hours into getting the look and content that you want.